Loss of Sight & Eye Injury Solicitors — Scotland

 Loss of Sight & Eye Injury Claims

-Over 170,000 people in Scotland are estimated to be living with sight loss, and this figure is rising.
+More than 183,000 people in Scotland are living with sight loss, according to RNIB, and that number is expected to keep rising.
 Research also suggests that around 55 million eye injuries occur worldwide each year, with approximately 750,000 requiring hospital admission.

 For many people, the change happens suddenly after trauma, such as a work injury, rather than illness.